gabriel-taufer/blog/src/data/blog/my-path-in-tech.md

 </figcaption>

-My path in technology started by accident when I enrolled in a course at a local computer school in the town where I grew up - and live to this day.
+My path into technology wasn't part of a big plan - it started by accident.

+I had signed up for a course at a local computer school in the town where I grew up - and where I still live today.

 The spark came after a presentation at my high school, where the speaker casually mentioned that people could "get rich" by creating vacuum robots that cleaned houses on their own.
 For some reason, that stuck with me.
 I couldn't stop thinking about how to build something like that.